Oxygen sensors can be generally broken into 2 groups: oxygen sensors use to measure or monitor biological processes, and industrial oxygen sensors.

 The oxygen chemically combines with the hot metal as it is being joined and weakens the bond.
 Purging solves this problem by displacing the oxygen with argon, then using a weld purge monitor to verify there are no trace levels of oxygen before welding begins.

-Another example where trace oxygen levels are desired is in food storage and packaging.
+Another example where trace oxygen levels measured is Modified Atmosphere Packaging.

 Modified atmosphere packaging (MAP) is the process of removing all or most of the oxygen from inside the packaging of foods, drinks, makeup and pharmaceuticals to increase shelf-life.
 For example, a desktop or handheld MAP oxygen analyzer is used to verify trace oxygen levels in the packaging gas testing for QC or as a headspace oxygen analyzer for spot testing.